OhYash/KnowledgeDay/_posts/2020-10-26-extradition-bill.md

 ***Why'd the war happen?***
 The war broke out after Qing-dynasty China attempted to crack down an illegal opium trade that led to widespread addiction in China.

-Much of a lending than a total take over as under the terms of the treaty, China would regain the control of its leased lands on July 1, 1997.
-And they did, and they did.
+However it was more of a lending than a total takeover as under the terms of the treaty, China would regain the control of its leased lands on July 1, 1997.
+And they did (not entirely tho).
+Hong Kong wasn't the same, it had become a communist land under British and even the declaration that they signed, agreed that China would give some political and social autonomy through a "One country, two systems" policy for 50 year period.

+Which is nice, and even the chinese citizens like it.
+To an extent that 100,000 chinese found refuge in Hong Kong after the communist party took power.